Towards Efficient Large Language Reasoning Models via Extreme-Ratio Chain-of-Thought Compression: Experiments

 \textbf{Baselines.} We compare against four primary baselines: 1) Base Model, the uncompressed CoT generation from the backbone model; 2) Training-free methods, including length-control prompts and hard truncation of the output~\citep{lee2025well}; 3) TokenSkip~\citep{xia2025tokenskip}, our re-implementation using LLMLingua-2 as the compressor; 4) Thinkless*~\citep{fang2025thinkless}, our re-implementation trained using the proposed DeGRPO algorithm (details are provided in Appendix \ref{sec:reproducibility}).

-\textbf{Implementation details.} All experiments were conducted on 8$\times$ NVIDIA A6000 (48GB) GPUs using mixed precision.
+\textbf{Implementation details.} All methods are implemented and evaluated under the same experimental pipeline for consistency.
 We fix a global random \textbf{seed (42)} for all data sampling, model initialization, and decoding to ensure reproducibility.
 To ensure a fair comparison, a single, consistent evaluation script is used for answer extraction and correctness verification across all methods and baselines.
 More training setups are presented in Appendix \ref{sec:training detail}.

 \textbf{Evaluation protocol.} We evaluate all methods across five target compression ratios: $\gamma \in \{0.2, 0.4, 0.6, 0.8, 1.0\}$, and the $\langle\mathrm{COMP\_POLICY}\rangle$ mode.
 Our evaluation centers on two primary metrics: accuracy and compression efficiency.
 Accuracy (Acc@all) is computed over the entire test set.
 To measure compression efficiency, we report the Actual Ratio (ActRatio), which is the realized compression ratio aggregated over the dataset.
 Crucially, all token counts and ratios are computed using think-only accounting, measuring tokens strictly within \texttt{<think>...</think>} blocks.
 Consequently, ActRatio and its underlying token counts are averaged over parsable outputs.